 Sales Growth

 Sales growth is a simple KPI that represents the total sales generated in a given period.
-It shows the percentage of the current sales period compared to a previous one.
+It shows the percentage of the current sales period compared to the previous one.
 It can effectively communicate a growth or decrease in total sales.

-Conclusion- What Are the Differences Between Benchmarking and KPIs?
+What Are the Differences Between Benchmarking and KPIs?

 Benchmark KPIs are the key performance indicators that determine your business’s success.
 While KPIs indicate a broader term, benchmark KPIs are specific and give your company goals and metrics to compare your overall progress and performance.